zigavaupot/blogger/autumn-makeit-2025/files/index.md

 title: Graphs and GraphRAGs
 ---

+# Graphs and GraphRAGs

-# WORKSHOP: Graphs – the bridge between data and generative artificial
+## WORKSHOP: Graphs – the bridge between data and generative artificial

 ### Starting with Graphs